allen880117/NCTU-compiler-f19-hw3/hw4/README.md

 - In a loop scope, the loop variable must be different from any other variable declaration including the nested loop variable.

-- The **loop parameters** used to compute an iteration count must be in the incremental order and greater than or equal to zero.
+- The **loop parameters** used to compute an iteration count must be in the incremental order and greater than or equal to zero; actually, a non-conforming form of the latter rule was already blocked according to the syntactic definition.

+#### Return

+- Check the definitions about return value in Sections [Program](#program) and [Function](#function).

 #### Function Call

 - A procedure is a function that has no return value.

+- The number of actual parameters must be the same as the number of formal parameters in the function declaration.

-- The types of the actual parameters must be identical to the types of the formal parameters in the function declaration.
+- The types of actual parameters must be identical to the types of formal parameters in the function declaration.

 ### Identifier